GiacomoPolastri/Client-Server_ESP32_V3_SX1262/README.md

 # LoRa_Comunication
-ASM project | Loca comunication between temperature sensor &amp; TTN
+ASM project | Lora comunication between temperature sensor connected with an esp32, a gateway esp32 and a TTN